-The percent of the urban and rural municipalities with some form of water management policy contained in their community planning bylaws increased to 30 percent.
-In addition, over 71% of the population living in municipalities reside in a municipality with source water protection provisions.
-Along with the ongoing work of the Municipal Capacity Development Program, municipalities are becoming increasingly aware of their responsibilities for source water protection.
+The portion of urban and rural municipalities with some form of water management policy contained in their community planning bylaws increased to 36 percent.
+In addition, 76 percent of the population living in municipalities reside in a municipality with source water protection provisions.
+Municipalities are becoming increasingly aware of their responsibilities for source water protection.